HMS Conqueror (S48)

-Conqueror is the only nuclear-powered submarine to have engaged an enemy ship with torpedoes, sinking the cruiser General Belgrano during the 1982 Falklands War.
+Conqueror was the first nuclear-powered submarine to have engaged an enemy ship with torpedoes, sinking the cruiser General Belgrano during the 1982 Falklands War.
+(Note: The only other known submarines to sink a warship since World War II are the Pakistan Navy's diesel fueled during the Indo-Pakistani War of 1971, and the US Navy's nuclear-powered during the 2026 Iran war.)

 Construction

 Conqueror was ordered on 9 August 1966 and was laid down at Cammell Laird's Birkenhead shipyard on 5 December 1967; she was launched on 28 August 1969.
 Construction was delayed by slow working by Cammell Laird's workforce, and sabotage of the ship's gearbox, which delayed completion by several months.
 Conqueror was finally commissioned on 9 November 1971; she was the last nuclear submarine built by Cammell Laird.